Association ou organisation à but non lucratif

 Why we do it

 TFP serves the poorest neighborhoods, the Balata and Askar refugee camps and the villages around Nablus.
-In these areas unemployment is well over 80%.
+In these areas unemployment is exceptionally high and opportunities (especially for young women) are rare.
 The majority of the information necessary to innovate, invent and create is primarily available in English.
 By giving our students access to that information, we give them access to opportunity.